Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter 18/Chapter 18 - Bizarre Stellar Graveyard.md

 - **Event horizon**: boundary of no return, defined by escape velocity = speed of light.
 - **Singularity**: a limit of current physics; exact nature unknown.
 - Black holes inherit **mass, spin, charge** from progenitor objects or accreted matter.
+---
+**Gravity Near a Black Hole**
+- Far away: gravity of a black hole is **indistinguishable** from any other object of the same mass.
+- Black holes do **not “suck”** like vacuum cleaners; they act like normal massive objects unless you are very close.
+- Near the event horizon:
+  - Spacetime is **extremely warped**.
+  - Light and matter are strongly affected → gravitational redshift and time dilation become extreme.
+---
+**Gravitational Redshift**
+- Light climbing out of the deep gravitational well loses energy → shifts to **longer wavelengths** (redder).
+- At the event horizon: **infinite redshift**; no light escapes.
+---
+**Time Dilation**
+- Clocks near the event horizon **run slower** relative to distant observers.
+- Example: a 15-minute interval near the horizon may appear as 50 minutes to a far-away observer.
+- Extreme effect near the horizon due to strong warping of spacetime.
+---
+**Falling into a Black Hole**
+- Black holes are **very small** for their mass (e.g., a solar-mass black hole ~10 km radius).
+- Hard to fall in unless very close.
+- Accretion disks allow gas to spiral in gradually due to friction and angular momentum loss.
+### Tidal Forces

+- Small black holes (~3 M☉): **tidal forces lethal** → “spaghettification” (stretching along one axis, squeezing along others).
+- Supermassive black holes (> millions of M☉): tidal forces near the horizon are weak → humans could cross horizon **without noticing**.

+---

+## 5. Evidence for Black Holes

+- **Mass measurement** using orbital properties of a companion or surrounding gas:
+  - Measure velocity and distance of orbiting material → infer central mass.
+  - Mass > 3 M☉ → cannot be a neutron star → must be a black hole.
+- **X-ray binaries**: compact objects accreting material emit X-rays; many contain black holes.
+  - Example: **Cygnus X-1** (first strong black hole candidate, now widely accepted).